 Avoid, reduce, and compensate lynx mortality due to vehicle collisions

-NetLogoR is an R package to build and run spatially explicit agent-based models using only the R platform.
-NetLogoR follows the same framework as the NetLogo software (Wilenski 1999), however, this package is not a call function to use NetLogo; it is a translation in R language of the structure and functions of NetLogo.
+NetLogoR is an R package to build and run spatially explicit agent-based models (SE-ABMs) using the R language.
+SE-ABMs are models that simulate the fate of entities at the individual level within a spatial context and where patterns emerge at the population level.
+NetLogoR follows the same framework as the NetLogo software (Wilenski 1999).
+Rather than a call function to use the NetLogo software, NetLogoR is a translation into the R language of the structure and functions of NetLogo.
+Models built with NetLogoR are written in R language and are run on the R platform; no other software or language has to be involved.
 NetLogoR provides new R classes to define model agent objects and functions to implement spatially explicit agent-based models in the R environment.
-This package allows benefiting of the fast and easy coding phase from the highly developed NetLogo’s framework, coupled with the versatility, power and massive resources of the R software.
+Users of this package benefit from the fast and easy coding provided by the highly developed NetLogo framework, coupled with the versatility, power and massive resources of the R language.